tarasowski/javascript-pocketguide/serverless/4_api-gateway.md

 ## Query Parameters

 Query parameters is a powerfull tool to have flexible APIs.
 For instance if someone wants to make a get request to get some variable data, which can't be hardcoded, that could be also the user id.
+But we can also use it for all different kind of scenarios such as user auth etc.